-This generous support will drive GPS Lab's research on "Designing Accessible Tools for Blind and Low-Vision People to Navigate Deepfake Media"
+This generous support will drive our research on "Designing Accessible Tools for Blind and Low-Vision People to Navigate Deepfake Media"

 We are super excited to welcome new PhD students, Farhad and Aljawharah!